 In Hong Kong we stayed in Kowloon and went by ferry to the mainland daily with the odd (JETSET) tour in between.

-Of course I flogged this stuff off at Moulitatas – Robyn’s shop in Fremantle a few years later as who needs such warm clothing in Fremantle?
+Of course I flogged this stuff off at Moulitatas – Robyn’s shop in Fremantle a few years later as who needs a long leather coat in Fremantle?

 Kim and I didn’t miss a moment and saw the HK markets at night went to the top of the hill and did what people do in HK.

-Being from Chinese heritage I felt really comfortable in HK and many people spoke English so it was an easy introduction to Asia.
+Being from Chinese heritage I felt really comfortable in Honkers and many people spoke English so it was an easy introduction to Asia.

 The next stop was Thailand.

-Bangkok was amazing as we had many days to realise that it was even more different from Australia than Malaysia or Hong Kong.
-For example the traffic was unbelievable!
-The streets were buzzing with motorbikes, when the traffic lights went red, the cars would stop but the motor bikes would keep moving up through the traffic until there was a huge group of bikes in front of the cars spilling into the traffic.
-The roads were so packed that not only was it was impossible for the traffic to cross it was also terrifying for a Western person to cross the road.
+Bangkok was hectic it was even more different from Australia than Malaysia or Hong Kong.
+The streets were buzzing with motorbikes, cars and bicycles and when the traffic lights went red, the cars would stop but the motor bikes would keep moving up through the traffic until there was a huge group of bikes in front of the cars spilling into the intersection.
+The roads were so packed that not only was it was impossible for the traffic to cross it.
+I felt too terrified to cross most roads.

-Years later I would learn that to cross a busy Asian road you simply stroll across at a steady pace not looking at the traffic, and allow the traffic to swirl around you… at 18 I was too untrusting to do such a crazy thing.
+Years later I would learn that to cross a busy Asian road you simply stroll across at a steady pace not looking at the traffic, and allow the traffic to swirl around you.

-I experienced the brown lazily flowing Kongs with the water markets and homes where people could be seen cooking, washing, playing and defecating into the water, This was like a vision from another planet.
+I experienced the brown lazily flowing Kongs with the water markets and homes where people could be seen cooking, washing, playing and defecating into the water — my mind did flips as this was like a vision from another planet.

 The nauseating smell of fish sauce pervaded the streets and made my empty stomach upset.
-The JETSET meals were authentic Thai food that were condimentally hot and although I ate every mouthful because I was starving it made my stomach unbalanced.
-I didn’t get sick just starving and when I did eat it was spicy food.
+The JETSET meals were authentic Thai food that were chilli hot and although I ate every mouthful because I was starving it made my stomach unbalanced.
+Lucky for my cast iron consitiution.

-Everything was so unexpected I was so unaware of other cultures before this trip and I just drew it all in with wide eyes and a grumbling going on upset stomach.
+Everything was so unexpected — I was so unaware of other cultures before this trip and I just drew it all in with wide eyes and a grumbling trying to be upset stomach.

-The hotel was five star Asian standard of the time with marble baths, amazing views, starchy linen and enormous cockroaches.
+The hotel in Thailand was five star Asian standard the same as KL large rooms, marble baths, amazing views, starchy linen and enormous cockroaches.